xdmanus1/manga-to-pdf/README.md

-# 📖 Manga to PDF Converter

-## ✨ Overview
+✨ **Overview**

-The **Manga to PDF Converter** is a simple yet powerful tool designed to turn your manga chapters (organized as images) into PDF files.
-You can merge all chapters into one big PDF or split them into multiple PDFs based on the number of pages you prefer.
+The Manga to PDF Converter is a simple yet powerful tool designed to turn your manga chapters (organized as images) into PDF files.
+You can merge all chapters into one big PDF or split them into multiple PDFs based on your preference for pages or chapters.

-### 🌟 Key Features:
+🌟 **Key Features:**

 - 📑 **Merge Chapters:** Combine all images into a single PDF.
+- ✂️ **Split Options:**
-- ✂️ **Split Pages:** Option to split the output into multiple PDFs after a set number of pages.
+  - **Split Pages:** Option to split the output into multiple PDFs after a set number of pages.
+  - **Split Chapters:** Option to create separate PDFs for each chapter.
 - 🗂 **Automatic Sorting:** Images and chapters are ordered correctly, even if the file names restart within each chapter.
 - ⏳ **Progress Tracking:** Watch your progress with a handy progress bar!

----

-## 🛠 How to Use
+🛠 **How to Use**

-1. **🖱 Launch the Application**:
+1. 🖱 **Launch the Application:**
-   - Double-click the executable (`MangaToPDFConverter.exe`) to start the application.
+   - Double-click the executable (MangaToPDFConverter.exe) to start the application.

-2. **📏 Set Max Pages per PDF**:
+2. 📏 **Set Max Pages per PDF:**
    - Enter the number of pages you want per PDF.
-   - If you want a single PDF, enter `0` (all pages combined).
+   - If you want a single PDF, enter 0 (all pages combined).
+   - Choose whether to split by pages or by chapters using the provided toggle option.

-3. **📂 Select the Manga Folder**:
+3. 📂 **Select the Manga Folder:**
    - Click "Select Folder and Convert" to choose the folder containing all your chapter subfolders.
-The subfolders should be named in a consistent format (e.g., `c131`, `c132`, etc.).
+The subfolders should be named in a consistent format (e.g., c131, c132, etc.).

-4. **📝 Name Your Output PDFs**:
+4. 📝 **Name Your Output PDFs:**
    - After selecting the folder, you’ll be asked to name your output PDF(s).
-   - If you set a page limit, multiple PDFs will be created with numbered parts (e.g., `MyManga_part1.pdf`, `MyManga_part2.pdf`, etc.).
+   - If you set a page limit, multiple PDFs will be created with numbered parts (e.g., MyManga_part1.pdf, MyManga_part2.pdf, etc.).
-   - If no page limit is set, only one PDF will be generated (e.g., `MyManga.pdf`).
+   - If no page limit is set, only one PDF will be generated (e.g., MyManga.pdf).

-5. **📊 Progress Bar**:
+5. 📊 **Progress Bar:**
    - The progress bar shows the conversion status.
    - Once done, you’ll see a confirmation message!

----

-## 🗂 Folder and Image Naming Convention
+🗂 **Folder and Image Naming Convention**

 For the best experience, make sure your manga folder structure and image naming are organized as follows: main/ ├── c131/ │ ├── 001.jpg │ ├── 002.jpg │ └── ... ├── c132/ │ ├── 001.jpg │ └── ... └── c133/ ├── 001.jpg ├── 002.jpg └── ...